The Ultimate GTM Checklist: B2B SaaS Edition

 Cross-Selling

-When cross-selling refers, you sell complementary add-on products to consumers when they purchase an initial product.
-For example, in the context of tech products, cross-selling could involve telecom shops trying to sell headphones with the purchase of a new iPhone.
+Cross-selling refers to selling complementary add-on products to consumers when they purchase an initial product.
+For example, in the context of tech products, cross-selling could involve telecom shops trying to sell headphones by purchasing a new iPhone.

 Cross-selling is especially beneficial when launching a product.
 This is because you can employ it to help sell your new product (or showcase its compatibility with existing products).
 As such, cross-selling can help you optimize the value and revenue of every sale.